horizonjohn/HAIGEN/README.md

-# HAIGEN
-A Creative Style Generation Framework for Fashion Design
+# HAIGEN: Towards Human-AI Collaboration for Facilitating Creativity and Style Generation in Fashion Design

 We will update the code soon ~